Gnardisitor/N-Body/README.md

 # N-Body
 N-body simulation written in C

+Currently only made to simulate the planets of the solar system.
+Will be expanded to try and simulate and entire galaxy.

 TODO:
-- Find a way to speed up the API calls or give alternative;
+- Parallelize API calls and processing the results;
 - Find a better way of storing positions (streaming);
 - Add more complex algorithms (PEFRL, Barnes-Hut, etc)
 - Increase number of bodies in simulation;
-- Implement multithreading;
+- Implement multithreading (or implement using HIP);
 - And more to come!